Measurement-dependent erasure of distinguishability for the observation of interference in an unbalanced SU(1,1) interferometer: Introduction

-However, the experiment that we will describe in the following can recover the interference via homodyne measurement even when there is distinguishability in photon generation but no projective measurement to erase it.
+On the other hand, the essence of interference is the superposition of the amplitudes of the interfering fields.
+If we can make an amplitude measurement of the fields and add them subsequently, this should lead to interference.
+This is the principal idea behind the experiment that we will describe in the following, which can recover the interference via homodyne measurement even when there is distinguishability in photon generation but no projective measurement to erase it as required by the quantum eraser schemes.
 The observation of interference is demonstrated in an SU(1,1) interferometer \cite{yur} shown in Fig.\ref{SU}(a), where parametric amplifiers (PA1, PA2) are used to replace beam splitters for wave splitting and mixing \cite{pl10,jing11,hud14}.
 Such kind of nonlinear interferometers have recently been applied in many areas such as quantum imaging and spectroscopy with undetected photons \cite{lem14,kri20,kri15,tera}, quantum state engineering \cite{che15,su19,cui20}, and quantum metrology \cite{lett,du18,Liu18}.
-The pump field to the parametric amplifiers is a train of pulses of equal separation.
+The pump field to the parametric amplifiers is a train of pulses of equal separation for the generation of photon pairs in well defined temporal mode.
 The interferometer is either balanced or has one of the interfering fields delayed by whole multiple of the pulse separation.
-We make direct power detection (PD) and homodyne detection (HD) at the two outputs of the interferometer (after PA2) simultaneously.
+We make direct power detection (PD) of intensity and homodyne detection (HD) of amplitude at the two outputs of the interferometer (after PA2) simultaneously.
 When the interferometer's paths are balanced, interference fringe is observed in both intensity and homodyne detection, as shown in Fig.\ref{SU}(b),(d).
-However, when the path difference is whole multiple of the pulse separation, interference does not occur in the direct power measurement, as shown in Fig.\ref{SU}(c) but does show up in homodyne detection, as shown in Fig.\ref{SU}(e).
+However, when the path difference is whole multiple of the pulse separation ($\sim$ 20 ns), interference does not occur in the direct power measurement, as shown in Fig.\ref{SU}(c) but shows up in homodyne detection, as shown in Fig.\ref{SU}(e).